nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![wifi antenna connected](images/wifiOn.jpg)

 ### Enable Wifi Antenna
-Set the path of the external antenna.
+In order to use it, you need to set the path of the external antenna.

 **Debian**